 The second key statement in N.J.S.A.
 3B8-18(a) is that the value of property coming to the survivor by reason of the decedent’s death is deducted from her calculated share.
 That means, among other things, that, if the decedent leaves anything to his/her spouse by will or by non-testamentary transfer taking effect on death, its value is deducted from his/her elective share.
 As a result, even though he/she has elected against the will, he/she must first take the inheritance his/her spouse has chosen to give him/her by will or otherwise.
 Since he/she will be charged with the value of those assets, the court’s order will direct their transfer to her as part of his/her share before touching other estate assets or persons liable for contribution.

-So when must a surviving spouse claim his or her elective share and who may exercise the right to take an elective share?
-The right of election to take an elective share by a surviving spouse may be exercised only by the surviving spouse during his or her lifetime.
+When must a surviving spouse make a claim for his or her elective share and who may exercise the right to take an elective share?
+The right of election to take an elective share by a surviving spouse can be exercised only by the surviving spouse during his or her lifetime.
 That means if the spouse dies before claiming his or her elective share rights, his or her death prevents an executor or administrator from making a claim as part of the estate.
-In the case of a surviving spouse for whom the court has appointed a guardian to manage his estate, the right of election may be exercised only by order of the court making the appointment after finding that the election is necessary to provide adequate support of the surviving spouse during his/her probable life expectancy.
+In the case of a surviving spouse for whom the court has appointed a guardian to manage his or her estate, the right of election may be exercised only by order of the court after finding that the election is necessary to provide adequate support for the surviving spouse during his/her probable life expectancy.
 The surviving spouse may elect to take his/her elective share in the augmented estate by filing a complaint in the Superior Court within 6 months after the appointment of a personal representative of the decedent’s estate.
 The court may, before the time for election has expired and upon good cause shown by the surviving spouse, extend the time for election upon notice to persons interested in the estate or beneficiaries of the augmented estate whose interests will be adversely affected by the taking of the elective share.

-Are you a surviving spouse dealing with an issue(s) described in this page?
+Are you a surviving spouse dealing with an issue(s) described on this page?
+Maybe you’re the executor or estate administrator being presented with an elective share claim by a surviving spouse.
 If so, call our office today.
-Ask for Mr. Niemann and meet with him personally to discuss your questions and individual situation toll-free at (855) 376-5291 or email him at email@example.com.
+Ask for Mr. Niemann and meet with him personally to discuss your questions and individual situation toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning & Estate Administration Attorney